voxpupuli/puppet-nginx/.github/CONTRIBUTING.md

 can use `BEAKER_DESTROY=no` and `BEAKER_PROVISION=no`.
 On the first run you will at least need `BEAKER_PROVISION` set to yes (the default).
 The Vagrantfile for the created virtual machines will be in `.vagrant/beaker_vagrant_fies`.

+The easiest way to debug in a docker container is to open a shell:

+    docker exec -it -u root ${container_id_or_name} bash